-POC 500 spray foam insulation has a fire classification of class F when assessed in accordance with I.S.
-EN 13501:2007.
-PCC 2000 spray foam insulation has a fire classification of class E when assessed in accordance with I.S.
-EN 13501:2007.
-Class E and F products are combustible and must be protected from naked flames and other ignition sources during and after installation.
+ENERTITE OS 200 spray foam insulation has a fire Classification of Class F when assessed in accordance with I.S.
+EN 13501-1:2007 Fire classification of construction products and building elements - Classification using data from reaction to fire tests.
+Class F products are combustible and must be protected from naked flames and other ignition sources during and after installation.

 Once installed, the insulation must be contained by a suitable lining board, e.g. 12.5mm plasterboard, with joints fully sealed and supported by rafters or studs.
-Therefore, the insulation will not present a smoke or toxic hazard until the lining is compromised.